 Taoism

 Although of Chinese origin, Taoism is universal in nature.
-The Tao or "the Way" is an inner path of spiritual development that emphasizes individual well-being, social harmony and the evolution of consciousness.
+The Tao or "the Way" is a path of spiritual development that emphasizes individual well-being, social harmony and the evolution of consciousness.
 It is deeply rooted in the enlightened understanding of everyday life from the awakened perspective of a fully conscious human being.

 The Way of Chuang Tzu